lipinght/PBICookbook/DeploymentPatterns/DeploymentPatterns.md

 --Insert Diagram
 ## Resources
-For Details of this usage scenario, please see Page 18 of the [Power BI deployment whitepaper](https://aka.ms/PBIEnterpriseDeploymentWP).
+For Details of this deployment pattern, please see Page 18 of the [Power BI deployment whitepaper](https://aka.ms/PBIEnterpriseDeploymentWP).

 # Large Team Collaboration and Distribution
  ## Where does this pattern apply?
-This scenario applies to situations where users are working with a large team, where the complexity for collaboration and distribution needs grows beyond using just a workspace.
-In this scenario, the recommendation is to use a workspace for collaboration and a app for distribution.
+This deployment pattern applies to situations where users are working with a large team, where the complexity for collaboration and distribution needs grows beyond using just a workspace.
+In this deployment pattern, the recommendation is to use a workspace for collaboration and a app for distribution.

 ## Type of Questions this Session will Address
-*	What does a large Team Collaboration scenario look like?
+*	What does a large Team Collaboration deployment pattern look like?
-* What type of license is involved in this usage scenario?
+* What type of license is involved in this deployment pattern?
-* What artifacts how usually involved in this usage scenario?
+* What artifacts how usually involved in this deployment pattern?
 * How should I set up workspace and app if I have a large team collaboration on them?